stevearc/pypicloud/README.rst

     # If true, prepend a hash to all package paths in S3
     # see: http://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html
     pypi.prepend_hash = false
+    # If false, raise 400 if a duplicate package name/version is uploaded
+    pypi.allow_overwrite = true

     # The sqlalchemy database url (S3 urls are cached in the db)
     sqlalchemy.url = <<sqlalchemy url>>